vaiseys/dav-course/homework/chapter_08-09.md

 What is the estimated confidence interval?
 (HINT: even though you are estimating a proportion, use `stat = "mean"` instead of `stat = "prop"`.)

 How similar are the two confidence intervals you calculated?
-Why aren't they *exactly* the same?
+Why aren't they *exactly* the same (if you don't set the same seed)?

 ## History of rap